-Therefore, we conducted this multi-centre real world study to assess the risk of surgical referral based on the type (i.e. MT vs Thoracentesis vs Chest drain vs Upfront surgery) and time (<24, 24-48, >48 hours) to first line procedure in adult hospitalized patients with pleural infection.
-We also aimed to describe their epidemiological, clinical, radiological, and serological characteristics and to estimate their hospital length of stay (LOS) and to assess the 90-day mortality according to the type (i.e. MT vs Thoracentesis vs Chest drain vs Upfront surgery) and time (<24, 24-48, >48 hours) to first-line management, accounting for demographics, number of comorbidities, type and time of first-line intervention and RAPID score.
+Therefore, we conducted this multi-centre retrospective observational study to assess the risk of surgical referral based on the type (i.e. MT vs Thoracentesis vs Chest drain) and time (<24, 24-48, >48 hours) to first line procedure in adult hospitalized patients with stage 2-3 pleural infection (i.e. Stage 2: fibrinopurulent effusion; Stage 3: organising) (14) or empyema, defined as evidence of purulent fluid into pleural cavity (15).
+We also aimed to describe their epidemiological, clinical, radiological, and serological characteristics and to estimate their hospital length of stay (LOS) and to assess the 90-day mortality according to the type (i.e. MT vs Thoracentesis vs Chest drain vs Upfront surgery) and time (<24, 24-48, >48 hours) to first-line management, accounting for demographics, number of comorbidities, and RAPID score.

 Methods